top of page

 Signs of Back-to-School Anxiety in Adults

 While children might cry at drop-off or complain of stomachaches, adult anxiety can look a bit different.
-Some common signs include:
+Here are some common signs to watch for:

 • Increased irritability or impatience